Obama urges corporate tax cut, closing loopholes

 Since then, the U.S. tax code has become riddled with deductions, exemptions and loopholes, each one defended by interest groups in Washington with hefty lobbying budgets.

-Analyst Greg Valliere of Potomac Research Group called the timing of the release of the Obama plan a "cynical ploy" because of the release of Romney's plan.
-The Obama plan "has virtually no chance of winning enactment this year," Valliere said.
+Analyst Greg Valliere of Potomac Research Group called the timing of the Obama plan's release a "cynical ploy" to the extent it overshadowed Romney's plan.
+The Obama plan "has virtually no chance of winning enactment this year," he said.

 Romney, the former governor of Massachusetts, on Wednesday proposed a tax overhaul that he said would cut Americans' tax rates by 20 percent and limit deductions for the wealthy.

-Romney's plan included some standard Republican wish list items, such as reducing the top corporate tax rate to 25 percent, eliminating the inheritance tax and repealing the alternative minimum tax.
-Romney proposed some limits on tax deductions.
-He said the popular deductions for home mortgage interest and charitable contributions would continue for most Americans, but "for high-income folks, we're going to cut back on that."
+His plan included some standard Republican wish list items, such as reducing the top corporate tax rate to 25 percent, eliminating the inheritance tax and repealing the alternative minimum tax.
+Romney also proposed some limits on tax deductions.

-He said he would maintain the current 15 percent rate on capital gains and proposed that no Americans with annual income below $200,000 pay taxes on capital gains.

 Republican rival Rick Santorum would cut the top corporate tax rate to 17.5 percent and exempt manufacturers from paying it entirely.
 Newt Gingrich would cut it to 12.5 percent.